mbarre/schemacrawler-additional-lints/README.md

 # Docker Image

-Schemacrawler Additional Lints is now distributed with an image on Docker Hub.
+Schemacrawler Additional Lints is now released with an image on Docker Hub.
 This is an extension of the [SchemaCrawler Docker Image](https://www.schemacrawler.com/docker-image.html).

 You can run docker container like this :